leleneme/sqlite-scratch/README.md

 ### sql-scratch

-A simple and stupid web application for doing queries and seeing the schema of a SQLite database.
+A simple and stupid web application for running queries and seeing the schema of a SQLite database.

 #### Building